 At Bryant, we create solutions that matter for people and our planet.
 Our range of central air units installed by your local Bryant dealer are designed to provide efficient, reliable cooling and performance you can trust.

-Several key factors influence the final central AC price.
+Several key factors influence the final central AC cost.
 Understanding these elements will help you select best air conditioner for your home and budget.

 1. Unit Size and Capacity

-The size and capacity of the central air conditioner measured in tons, is one of the most significant cost factors.
+The size and capacity of the central air conditioner measured in tons, are one of the most significant cost factors.
 A unit must be correctly sized for your home to cool it efficiently.
+As a general rule of thumb, installed costs often range from roughly $3,500 to $12,000, depending on efficiency, brand, and installation complexity.
+That works out to an average price of about $2,500–$3,000 per ton installed, though higher-efficiency systems or complex installs can push that higher.

 “The tonnage of the unit is important,” Mike Lea, co-owner of Lea Heating & Air Conditioning in East Dundee, IL explained.
 “A 2-ton air conditioner can come at a significantly lower price point than a 5-ton air conditioner.”